HaxeFoundation/HaxeManual/content/13-debugging.md

 ### Position Information Parameter

 [`haxe.PosInfos`](http://api.haxe.org/haxe/PosInfos.html) is a magic type which can be used to generate position information into the output for debugging use.
-If a function has a final optional argument of this type, i.e. `(..., ?pos:haxe.PosInfos)`, each call to that function which does not assign a value to that argument has its position added as call argument.
+If a function has a final optional argument of this type, i.e. `(..., ?pos:haxe.PosInfos)`, each call to that function which does not assign a value to that argument has its position added as a call argument.

-It is sometimes useful to define a custom method that does some traces in some case.
-The following usage is possible since in Haxe when the `haxe.PosInfos` optional parameter is not set, its default value will always be replaced by the compiler:
+It is sometimes useful to define a custom method that does traces in some case.
+The following usage is possible in Haxe since when the `haxe.PosInfos` optional parameter is not set, its default value will always be replaced by the compiler:

 [code asset](assets/AssertTrace.hx)